Czech Infrastructure for Intergrative Structural Biology

 CF X-ray diffraction: operational since January 2016

 Expertise: Manual and robotic screening for X-ray diffraction of macromolecular and small molecule samples, automated evaluation of suitability for structural studies.
 In-house data collection and processing, in-situ evaluation of sensitive crystallisation targets, experimental phasing experiments – evaluation for MIR, SAD and MAD approaches, synchrotron-based data collection and processing, structure solution from small molecules to large protein-protein or protein-nucleic acid complexes, structure finalization and interpretation.
+Small Angle X-ray Scattering measurements of biological macromolecules in solution, data processing and analysis leading to sample characterisation (sample purity, aggregation and dispersity state, low resolution molecular envelope calculation).

 Open-access: Assisted use of all experimental equipment, hosting prolonged experiments (in-house experimental phasing), “service” data collection at synchrotron sources of radiation in individual cases, capacity dedicated to methods development, long-term documented cryo-storage.